30 November 2023

 Noted for their distinctive customs and dress, the tribe maintains a semi-nomadic lifestyle, majorly relying on livestock herding.

-The Maasai are easily recognizable with their dress code (Shuka), beaded jewelry, and the remarkable practice of body modification, like ear piercing and stretching.
+The Maasai are easily recognizable with their dress code (Shuka), beaded jewellery, and the remarkable practice of body modification, like ear-piercing and stretching.

 An important cultural event is the warrior initiation ceremony, known as ‘Eunoto,’ where young Maasai men transition to elderhood, granting them new responsibilities within the tribe.